Self-Employed? You May Qualify For A Business Credit Card

 As with any credit card, it always helps to have a good credit score.
 Ultimately, though, issuers have their own criteria when deciding who gets approved and who doesn’t.
 As such, you’ll want to double-check that you meet the requirements of a card before applying.

-Top Business Credit Card Pick For The Self-Employed
+Top Business Credit Card Picks For The Self-Employed

 Chase Ink Business Preferred

-On top of that, you’ll get a bonus 80,000 points after you spend at least $5,000 in the first three months of opening your account.
-Because points usually equal $0.01, that’s the equivalent of $800 cash back.
-Chase also bundles in cell phone protection and employee cards at no extra cost.
+On top of that, you’ll get a bonus of 80,000 points after you spend at least $5,000 in the first three months of opening your account.
+Because a single point usually equals $0.01, those 80,000 points are the equivalent of $800 cash back.
+Chase also bundles in purchase protection and employee cards at no extra cost.

 Want more business card options?
-Check out our comprehensive breakdown of the best business cards of 2018.
-Decided to stick with a personal credit card?
-We’ve got you covered with a list of the best personal credit cards for business expenses.
+Check out our comprehensive breakdown of the best business cards.